svx/k8-traefik/docs/tutorial.md

 ## 3. Proxying Applications

-For this tutorial, you will deploy and use the example [traefik/whoami](https://github.com/traefik/whoami "Link to example application on GitHub") application.
+For this tutorial, you will use the example [traefik/whoami](https://github.com/traefik/whoami "Link to example application on GitHub") application.

 The application is a HTTP server running on port `80` which answers host-related information to the incoming requests.